joydeepmscs/prime-numbers/README.md

 # Prime Numbers Project

-Prime Numbers is a Spring Boot based project with a RESTful Prime Numbers API service.
+Prime Numbers is a Spring Boot based project with a RESTful service which calculates and returns all the prime numbers up to and including a number provided.
+It supports varying return content types JSON and XML, that's configurable using the requested media type and supports multiple algorithms that can be switched based on optional parameters.

 ## How to build